 If arthrocentesis is performed through an infected area of skin to look for a septic joint, the patient must be given antibiotics promptly.
 If the fluid is frankly purulent, admission is recommended.

 Arthrocentesis is performed for identification of the etiology or pain relief, injection of medications, or effusion drainage.
 To avoid complications, the clinician should be familiar with the anatomy.
-The risk of complications can be minimized by using appropriate technique.
+The risk of complications can be minimized by using an appropriate technique.